Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 By default the SQL Server transport uses a single instance of the SQL Server to maintain queues for all endpoints in the system.
 In order to send a message, an endpoint needs to connect to the (usually remote) database server and execute a SQL command.
 The message is delivered directly to the destination queue without any store-and-forward mechanism.

-Using a single database is that it doesn't require Distributed Transaction Coordinator (MS DTC).
+Using a single database doesn't require Distributed Transaction Coordinator (MS DTC).
 Another advantage is the ability to take a snapshot of entire system state (all the queues) by backing up a database.
 This is most useful when the business data is also stored in the same database.

 ## Single database with multiple schemas